-The number of applications for KAKENHI has been on an increasing trend in recent years.
-In fiscal 2019 it declined for the first time since fiscal 2012, but this decline was reversed in fiscal 2020.
-The rate of new adoptions, which had been relatively constant at a little over 20% for more than 10 years, rose overall to 28.5% following measures taken in fiscal 2011 to dramatically improve the adoption rate for small-scale research categories.
-The overall adoption rate had been in decline since then, but there was a major increase in both the number of projects adopted and the adoption rate in fiscal 2019, following an allocation of 5 billion yen in the fiscal 2018 supplementary budget and an increase of 8.6 billion yen in the fiscal 2019 budget.
+The number of applications for KAKENHI has been on an upward trend in recent years.
+In fiscal 2021, however, there were 8,950 fewer applications than in the previous year due to the impact of factors such as extensions of continued research projects due to the COVID-19 pandemic.
+The overall adoption rate of new adoptions, which had been relatively constant at a little over 20% for more than 10 years, rose to 28.5% following measures taken in fiscal 2011 to dramatically improve the adoption rate for small-scale research categories.
+Since then, the new adoption rate had been in a continuous decline, but in fiscal 2019, following an allocation of 5 billion yen in the fiscal 2018 supplementary budget and an increase of 8.6 billion yen in the initial budget for fiscal 2019, there was a significant increase in the number of projects adopted and an improvement in the rate of new adoptions.
+In fiscal 2021, the adoption rate surpassed the previous fiscal year to rise to 27.9%.
+The number of new proposal and continued research projects adopted also increased by 1,205 compared the previous year.